Code-Institute-Submissions/MS1-WakeToWonderBand-Site/README.md

 # **Structure**

-This website has been laid out in a way as to get a feel for who the band are by visual and then you get to know about the band and then listen to their music.
-The nav bar is always available for quick and easy navigation
+This website has been laid out in a way as to get a feel for who the band are by visual and then you get to know about the band, then listen to their music.

 # **Skeleton**

-I used Balsamiq to create my wireframes - first time I have used Balsamiq and i found it to be a very good tool
+I used Balsamiq to create my wireframes - first time I have used Balsamiq and I found it to be a very good tool

 [Wireframes](https://github.com/kevin1610433/MS1-WakeToWonderBand-Site/blob/master/assets/images/wireframe/W2WWire.jpg)

 # **Surface**

 The surface of this site is easy on the eye with eye catching images and an easy navigational panel.
 I opted for Pangolin font which is easy to read and very eye catching.
 All sections are aligned correctly apart from the Band images section.
-I struggled with this section as everytime i changed the 'Class' from row it would vertically align my pictures, this class i got from Bootstrap, I corrected this as much as i could by using padding
+I struggled with this section as everytime I changed the 'Class' from row it would vertically align my images, this class I got from Bootstrap, I corrected this as much as I could by using padding

 # **Technologies Used**